japila-books/apache-spark-internals/docs/webui/JettyUtils.md

   conf: SparkConf): HttpServlet
 ----

-`createServlet` creates the `X-Frame-Options` header that can be either `ALLOW-FROM` with the value of link:spark-webui-properties.adoc#spark.ui.allowFramingFrom[spark.ui.allowFramingFrom] configuration property if defined or `SAMEORIGIN`.
+`createServlet` creates the `X-Frame-Options` header that can be either `ALLOW-FROM` with the value of spark-webui-properties.md#spark.ui.allowFramingFrom[spark.ui.allowFramingFrom] configuration property if defined or `SAMEORIGIN`.

 `createServlet` creates a Java Servlets `HttpServlet` with support for `GET` requests.